Traditional MS Admissions

 - 4. Purpose and Goals Statement

-The purpose and goals statement is an opportunity to introduce yourself, to express your interests in the nursing field, and to demonstrate your writing skills.
+The purpose and goals statement is an opportunity to introduce yourself, to express your interest in advanced nursing practice and to demonstrate your writing skills.
 Consideration is given to the prospective contributions of your experiences and attributes toward your goals in your selected specialty.
 Here are some recommended questions to consider and to address when composing your statement:

-How do your attributes and life experiences relate to your potential as a master’s degree prepared nurse and/or advanced practice nurse?
+- How do your personal attributes and life experiences relate to your potential as a master’s degree prepared nurse and/or advanced practice nurse in your selected specialty?

-Your statement should not exceed three pages and use a standard format of single-spaced, 12-point font with 1-inch margins.
+Your statement should not exceed three pages and use a standard format of single-spaced, 12-point font, with one-inch margins.
 You may submit this document at the time of application or after by way of the Admissions Uploader.

-You are required to complete and interview through an online portal called HireVue, during which you will be recorded answering a brief selection of questions regarding your interests in the field of nursing and the Traditional Master of Science, Nursing program.
-This interview can be recorded at any time.
-However, we ask that you do so only after you have completed and submitted an application.
-Further details, instructions, and links to the online portal can be found here.
+You are required to complete an interview through an online portal called HireVue.
+You will answer a few questions and your responses will be recorded.
+This interview can be completed at any time during the application window.
+However, we ask that you do so only after you have completed and submitted your application.
+Note: You must complete the recorded online video interview before the application deadline.
+For further details, instructions and links to the online portal go to the interview.

 - 6. Three Letters of Recommendation

-During the application you will be asked to provide the names and email addresses of 3 recommenders.
-Once the application is submitted, an email will be automatically generated and sent to your recommenders with a link and further instruction on how to submit their letters of recommendation.
+During the application process, you will be asked to provide the names and email addresses of three recommenders.
+Once the application is submitted, an email will be automatically generated and sent to your recommenders with further instruction on how to submit their letters of recommendation.
 We encourage you to submit your application far in advance of the deadline so that your recommenders have ample time to upload their letters.
 Letters of recommendation should not be mailed and you may not personally submit letters of recommendation.